 Think about a child’s room being heated with gas, especially if that child already has asthma.

-Think about a woman cooking; (women have been found to be more susceptible to the harms of natural gas).
+Or a woman cooking, women have been found to be more susceptible to the harms of natural gas.
 As she leans over to pull food from the oven, or hovers over something on the stove top, she is breathing in the following cocktail of chemicals:

 methane, radon and other radioactive materials, BTEX (benzene, toluene, ethylbenzene and xylene), organometallic compounds such as methylmercury organoarsenic and organolead, mercaptan odorants, nitrogen dioxide, carbon monoxide, organic compounds (including formaldehyde), fine particulates, and polycyclic aromatic hydrocarbons, among others.

 Where does natural gas go

 And what’s worse?

 Natural gas and propane actually cling to our food.
 So we eat it, when our food is cooked by gas.
 And it clings to our clothing, when we use gas dryers; so it touches our skin.

 We want to know about environmental toxins, as we try to restore our body’s best health or promote longevity.
 This is, therefore, a truth about which to be aware.

 David Wimberly of the Natural Gas Health Information Coalition N.S. adds:

 Gas combustion generates copious amounts of water vapour contributing to moulds, dust mites, viruses and bacteria, providing a transport mechanism for these and other respirable particulates and volatile organic compounds deep into the lungs and thus into the body.